Aimee Palmer: Return to Bristol City

 On 2 July 2020, Palmer rejoined Bristol City, signing a two-year contract with the club.
 She made her second debut in a 4–0 league loss to Everton.

-Palmer was in the first team in January 2023 when Bristol won a 4-0 victory over Oxford United to join the 5th round of the women's FA cup.
+Palmer was in the first team in January 2023 when Bristol won a 4–0 victory over Oxford United to join the 5th round of the women's FA cup.

+Leicester City

+On 1 August 2023, Palmer joined Women's Super League team Leicester City on a one-year contract after winning the Championship with Bristol City.

+Southampton

+On 6 August 2024, Palmer joined Women's Championship side Southampton.

 International career

 In May 2017, Palmer traveled to the Czech Republic as part of the England under-17 squad to compete in the 2017 UEFA Women's Under-17 Championship.
 She scored in England's 2–1 group stage defeat by the Netherlands as the team failed to progress to the knockout stage.

 On 3 April 2018, Palmer scored on her under-19 debut as England beat Israel 4–1 in an elite round qualifying game for the 2018 UEFA Women's Under-19 Championship.
 Four months later, in the opening round of qualifying for the 2019 tournament, Palmer scored braces in consecutive games as England eased past Malta and Croatia, 9–0 and 8–0 respectively.
 In January 2019, she captained the side at the Algarve Tournament.
 On 28 February 2019, Palmer scored England's goal in a 1–2 defeat to Spain in their opening match of the La Manga Tournament.

 In July 2019, Palmer was named in the England squad for the 2019 UEFA Under-19 Championship in Scotland.